Ramon Alcaraz: Establishment of the Philippine Marine Corps

-After the end of the war and of his ordeal as a POW, Alcaraz rejoined the OSP, which was eventually organized into the Philippine Navy.
+The Philippine Navy needed a combat fighting element, since the Navy's organizational structure and naval doctrine is modelled after the US Navy, their combat element would be modelled after the United States Marine Corps.

 In 1950, then-Defense Secretary Ramon Magsaysay ordered Alcaraz to go to the United States to study the organization of the U.S. Marines.
 Upon his return, he applied the things he learned to a recommendation to create a naval infantry force under the command of the Philippine Navy, and thus earned the distinction of being the "Father" of the Philippine Marine Corps.

+He designated veteran naval officer, his former Q-Boat (Q-112) executive officer, LTSG.(Senior Grade) Manuel A. Gomez (PMA Class 41), to form and lead the First Marine Battalion based at Naval Base Cavite, Cavite City.
+On Nov.02, 1950, LTSG Manuel Gomez became the first commanding officer and commandant of the Philippine Marine Corps.

 Command of the Naval Operations Force against Smuggling

 In 1964 president Diosdado Macapagal placed Alcaraz in command of the Naval Operations Force (NOF) he had created to combat smuggling, particularly of foreign cigarettes.
 In the years immediately following World War II, traders in the Mindanao had begun smuggling foreign cigarettes from places like Borneo.
 But by the 1950s and 60s, these trade deals had been usurped by the network created by "smuggler king" Lino Bocolan of Tanza Cavite, who turned cigarette smuggling into a massively profitable racket.

 After some initial frustrations, Alcaraz proved highly effective at the job, seizing about P750,000 worth of smuggled cigarettes each month in 1965 and getting him promoted to the naval rank of Commodore.